frederic-perez/AmE-dictionary/data/dictionary.md

 __ashen__ :two::hammer::pencil2: _His face turned ashen._
 __ashen-faced__
 __aside__ _n_ :two::hammer: _First, a personal aside._ _A playful aside._
-__asinine__ _adj_ :pencil2::three: Utterly stupid or silly. _Syn_ fatuous, inane, vacuous, mindless _The class clown's asinine behavior in the classroom landed him, once again, in detention._ _To have him not get his chances is asinine for us._ _Asinine questions._
+__asinine__ _adj_ :pencil2::three: Utterly stupid or silly. _Syn_ fatuous, inane, vacuous, mindless _The class clown’s asinine behavior in the classroom landed him, once again, in detention._ _To have him not get his chances is asinine for us._ _Asinine questions._
 __ask after__ _phr v_ To ask for news about someone.
 __ask for the moon__ _idiom_ To ask for too much, to want something that is not possible.
 __ask for__ _phr v_ :dart: To provoke a negative reaction.